leestott/multi_workflow_foundrylocal_devui/README.md

 - Send messages to trigger the planning workflow
 - Watch as the planning agent creates structured plans
 - See how the research agent expands on those plans
+- Receive a final, well-structured recommendation from the advisor agent
 - Debug any issues with agent communication or model responses
 - Test different scenarios and use cases interactively